Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 The guidance also includes these additional pointers to keep in mind for before and after getting the vaccine:

 - There’s no preference for one vaccine over another, based on the data on mRNA vaccines available in the U.S. Get whichever one is available to you.
+The guidance does not address preference for mRNA vaccines (Pfizer and Moderna) vs. adenoviral vector vaccines (like Johnson & Johnson).
+This may change as more information emerges, but for now you should discuss with your doctor if you have any concerns about the very rare blood clot risk associated with the J&J vaccine.

 - If you have a non-serious side effect to the first dose of a COVID-19 vaccine, you should still get a second dose.
 Serious side effects include a severe (anaphylactic) allergic reaction.
 Non-serious side effects include symptoms like pain and swelling at the injection site, fever, chills, fatigue, and headache.
 They should go away within a few days.